Ocoee massacre

-The Ocoee massacre was a mass racial violence event that saw a white mob attack numerous African-American residents in the northern parts of Ocoee, Florida, a town located in Orange County near Orlando.
-The massacre took place on November 2, 1920, the day of the U.S. presidential election.
+The Ocoee massacre was an act of mass racial violence in November 1920 that saw a white mob attack African-American residents in the northern parts of Ocoee, Florida, a town located in Orange County near Orlando.
+Ocoee was the home to 255 African-Americans and 560 white residents according to the 1920 Census.
+The massacre took place on November 2, the day of the U.S. presidential election, leaving a lasting impact; the 1930 census showed 1,180 whites, 11 Native Americans, and 2 African Americans (0.2%).

-By most estimates, a total of 30–35 black people were killed in the violence.
+By most estimates, a total of 30–80 black people were killed during what has been considered the "single bloodiest day in modern American political history".
 Most African American-owned buildings and residences in northern Ocoee were burned to the ground.
 Other African Americans living in southern Ocoee were later killed or driven out of town by the threat of further violence being used against them.
 Thus, Ocoee essentially became an all-white or "sundown" town.
-The massacre has been described as the "single bloodiest day in modern American political history".

-The attack was intended to prevent black citizens from voting.
-Black people had essentially been disenfranchised in Florida since the beginning of the 20th century.
+It is believed that the attack was intended to prevent black citizens from voting.
+Poll taxes had been imposed as de facto disenfranchisement in Florida since the beginning of the 20th century.
 In Ocoee and across the state, various black organizations had been conducting voter registration drives for a year.

-In November 1920, Mose Norman, a prosperous African-American farmer, tried to vote but was turned away twice on Election Day.
-Norman was among those working on the voter drive.
-A white mob surrounded the home of Julius "July" Perry, where Norman was thought to have taken refuge.
-After Perry drove away the white mob with gunshots, killing two men and wounding one who tried to break into his house, the mob called for reinforcements from Orlando and Orange County.
-The mob laid waste to the African-American community in northern Ocoee and eventually killed Perry.
-They took his body to Orlando and hanged him from a lightpost to intimidate other black people.
-Norman escaped, never to be found.
-Hundreds of other African Americans fled the town, leaving behind their homes and possessions.
+Those who registered to vote registered almost exclusively as Republicans because blacks were not permitted to join the all-white Democratic Party.

+A prevailing theory is that the riot and massacre were not caused by white opposition to black voting rights.
+Instead, it is believed that the Ocoee massacre was fueled by the false rumor that two black men killed two white men who had been acting in the capacity of law enforcement officers.
+The initial targets of the attack were both prosperous black men.
+In the South, black wealth fueled economic jealousy among white communities and was a common cause of lynchings and violence against blacks.

+In November 1920, Mose Norman, a prosperous African-American farmer, tried to vote but was turned away.
+By one account, he was turned away for being black.
+By another, he was turned away because he had not paid his poll tax.
+The second account is highly unlikely because Norman was among those working on the voter registration drive, and he and other prosperous black men had paid the poll taxes for other black voters.